lamhq/tech-notes/pages/devops/aws/database.md

 - Static Websites

-## Relational databases

-In a relational database, data is stored in a way that relates it to other pieces of data.

-Relational databases use structured query language (SQL) to store and query data.

 ## OLTP (Online Transaction Processing)

 OLTP is all about data processing and completing large numbers of small transactions in real time.